router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/router-chain-guides/iDapp-functions/README.md

 Tscodegen,
 } from '../../../../../src/icons';

-To support Router's cross-chain functionality on the Router chain, CosmWasm contracts need to have `router-wasm-bindings`.
+To support Router's cross-chain functionality on the Router Chain, CosmWasm contracts need to have `router-wasm-bindings`.

 ### Adding `router-wasm-bindings` as a dependency